English Online Dictionary. What means faith? What does faith mean?

 Etymology

 From Middle English faith (also fay), borrowed from Old French fei, feid, from Latin fidem.
-Displaced native Old English ġelēafa, which was also the word for "belief."
+Displaced native Old English ġelēafa, which was also a word for "belief."

 Old French had [θ] as a final devoiced allophone of /ð/ from lenited Latin /d/; this eventually fell silent in the 12th century.
 The -th of the Middle English forms is most straightforwardly accounted for as a direct borrowing of a French [θ].
-However, it has also been seen as arising from alteration of a French form with -d under influence of English abstract nouns in the suffix -th (e.g. truth, ruth, health, etc.), or as a recharacterisation of a French form like fay, fey, fei with the same suffix, thus making the word equivalent to fay + -th.
+However, it has also been seen as arising from alteration of a French form with -d under influence of English abstract nouns in the suffix -th (e.g. truth, ruth, health, etc.), or as a recharacterisation of a French form like fay, fey, fei with the same suffix, thus making the word equivalent to fay + -th (abstract nominal suffix).
+Compare Champenois fiate, fiaite, showing the same preservation of the final consonant.

 Pronunciation